AnitaMjaow/ShoppingBasket/README.md

-Assignment/
-Only .cs extension files.
-Additional all dotnet requirements for visual studio code needs to be installed in order to run this program.
+Additional all dotnet requirements for visual studio or other IDE needs to be installed in order to run this program.